 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On January 30 we read in Luke 21:1-4 the story of the poor widow who donates two copper coins to the temple treasury.
+In Luke 21:1-4 we read the story of the poor widow who donates two copper coins to the temple treasury.
 Jesus watches as rich people contribute, and also as she makes her contribution.
 He then says that "she has put in more than all of them; for all of them have contributed out of their abundance, but she out of her poverty has put in all she had to live on."

 Like many other Christians, these three scholars and bishops often faced fierce opposition.
 Basil, for example, had to contend with the hostility of the Arians, who were determined to supplant the Church's teaching that Christ is the eternal and divine Son of God with their own idea that He was a created being who had not always existed.
 The Arians had convinced Valens, the emperor, that they were right in what they believed and taught.
 Over the years he had exiled many bishops who stood up for the Church's true teachings, or who displeased him in some way.
 Now it was Basil's turn.